 As the production of the first ever Pokémon film drew toward a close, the creators turned to the idea of some sort of promotional tie-in.
 The movie that would be soon playing in Japanese theaters told the story of Mewtwo, beginning with the creature gaining consciousness, shattering the glass tube in which he had developed, learning that humans created him by cloning the phantom Pokémon Mew, and facing Dr. Fuji and the other scientists responsible for his birth.
 But what happened before?
 Where was Mew's DNA obtained?
-Why did Dr. Fuji agree to create such a powerful monster for the Team Rocket boss, Giovanni?
+Why did Dr. Fuji create such a powerful monster?
+How was Giovanni, the boss of Team Rocket, involved in all of this?
 What happened during Mewtwo's development that led to him turning so vicious?

 While Ono was working on the prequel manga, however, another version of Mewtwo's backstory was being created.
 Takeshi Shudo, the movie writer, pitched and wrote his own prequel, even though Ono had already been commissioned for that express purpose.
-This version took shape as a radio drama, which aired in five parts on the Nippon Broadcasting System, Inc. radio station in Tokyo, in the weeks leading up to the movie's premiere (each Sunday from June 7th to July 12th).
+This version took shape as The Birth of Mewtwo, an audio drama that aired in five parts on Inuyama Inuko's Pokémon Hour on Japanese radio in the weeks leading up to the movie's premiere.
 This means that Shudo must have started this endeavor after the movie script was given to Ono in April, but finished writing in time for it to air in June.
-Did he sleep at all in that time?
+Did he sleep at all?
 And during this, no one informed Ono.

 The circumstances around the birth of the audio drama were quite relevant.
 At that time, the anime team was absorbed in the fallout of the Porygon incident, in which an episode of the Pokémon anime featuring Porygon was thought to have caused seizures across its audience in Japan.
 The show was put on hold, the higher-ups were busy with PR and whatnot, and Shudo was left to his own devices to write whatever he wanted for the upcoming Pokémon movie, apparently completely unsupervised.
 No wonder Mewtwo Strikes Back is so unexpectedly hardcore.
 It seems like this climate was also responsible for the audio drama being even more hardcore.
 It might be also why Shudo ended up writing something that the team had already commissioned someone else to write.
 It seems like Shudo had pretty much complete freedom to follow his muse wherever it went.

-On February 12, 1999, the Birth of Mewtwo radio drama was released in CD form together with an art booklet in a box set.
-On the same day, Mewtwo Strikes Back was released on home video in Japan as the so-called "kanzenban", or "full version".
-It's the full version because it adds a new, never-before-seen segment at the beginning of the movie: an animated adaptation of the Birth of Mewtwo audio drama.
-This sequence is ten minutes long, so it's condensed compared to the audio drama, which runs for one hour in total, but it hits many of the same plotpoints, with some scenes retained word-for-word.
+On February 12, 1999, The Birth of Mewtwo was released in CD form together with an art booklet in a box set.
+On the same day, Mewtwo Strikes Back was released on home video in Japan as the so-called Kanzenban, or "full version".
+It's the full version because it adds a new, never-before-seen segment at the beginning of the movie: an adaptation of The Birth of Mewtwo.
+This animated sequence is ten minutes long, so it is condensed compared to the audio drama, which runs for one hour in total, but it hits many of the same plotpoints, with some scenes retained word-for-word.

-Without any of this crucial backstory (combined with 4Kids' horrible localization of the movie), Mewtwo's character can be incorrectly perceived as inexplicably and shallowly evil.
+Without any of this crucial backstory (combined with 4Kids' other alterations of the movie), Mewtwo's character can be incorrectly perceived as inexplicably and shallowly evil.
 I am glad to be able to share these backstories with you, and shed some crucial light on this misunderstood monster's creation and motivations.